hitachi-nlp/FLD-prover/README.md

 ## Fine-tune T5
-To train and evaluate the T5-based prover, which was used in the ICML paper, on **FLD** corpus hosted by [🤗 huggingface hub](https://huggingface.co/datasets/hitachi-nlp/FLD.v2):
+To train and evaluate the T5-based prover, which was used in the ICML paper:
 ```console
 $ python ./run_prover.py \
     --dataset_name hitachi-nlp/FLD.v2 \